CFSS-WRO/Hero-Pong/README.md

 # Team Hero Pong
-This is the official repository of the Hero Pong Team for the 2025 WRO Futurn Engineers.
-In this repository you can find everything related to our robot.
+This is the official repository of the Hero Pong Team for the 2025 WRO Future Engineers.
+In this repository, you can find everything related to our robot.

-## Our repsitory
+## Our repository

 * `t-photos` contains 2 photos of the team (an official one and one funny photo with all team members)
 * `v-photos` contains 6 photos of the vehicle (from every side, from top and bottom)